-Student representation is requested for three standing faculty committees: o Curriculum and Design Committee: Minimum one student volunteer. o Student Affairs Committee: Minimum one student volunteer.
+Student representation is requested for standing faculty committees:

+- SUEP CON Advisory Board: Minimum one student volunteer. - Student Affairs Committee: Minimum one student volunteer.

 Course/Faculty Evaluation

 Students are given opportunities to evaluate specific courses, theory and clinical instructors and the nursing program as a whole.
 Constructive student feedback is important in improving the curriculum and instruction.
 Evaluation forms/links and directions will be provided by course instructor (s).